sonic-net/sonic-mgmt/docs/testplan/IPv4-Port-Based-DHCP-Server-test-plan.md

 * **Test detail**

-  * `send_and_verify` with mac A in interface A, expected result: IP assign successfully.
+  * `send_and_verify` with mac A in interface A, expected result: client A can get correct IP.
-  * `send_and_verify` with mac B in interface B, expected result: IP assign successfully.
+  * `send_and_verify` with mac B in interface B, expected result: client A can get correct IP.
-  * `send_and_verify` with mac A in interface B, expected result: IP assign fail.
+  * `send_and_verify` with mac A in interface B, expected result: client A can get correct IP.
-  * `send_and_verify` with mac B in interface A, expected result: IP assign fail.
+  * `send_and_verify` with mac B in interface A, expected result: client A can get correct IP.

 #### test_dhcp_server_port_based_assignment_range